ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Verifiable Data Structure

+The security considerations for specific verifiable data structures are out of scope for this document.
 See {{-RECEIPTS}} for the generic security considerations that apply to Verifiable Data Structure and Receipts.
-The security considerations for specific verifiable data structures are out of scope for this document.

 ### Cryptographic Agility

 The SCITT Architecture supports cryptographic agility.
 There are no mandatory to implement signing algorithms for Signed Statements or Receipts.

-### Key compromise
+### Key Compromise

 Revocation strategies for compromised keys are out of scope for this document.
 It is important for Issuers and Transparency Service to clearly communicate when keys are compromised, so that Signed Statements can be rejected by Transparency Services, and Receipts can be ignored by Relying Parties.